- Includes one Regular flow Tampax menstrual cup, one carrying case and a welcome guide. Ships in a...

 However, we don’t love that they’re scented, perpetuating the myth that menstruation is dirty or smelly.
 The product description says that they can help you feel “fresh,” but it’s not like menstruation leaves you “unfresh” anyway.

 Motivation.
-These companies that have been making menstrual cups for years, and in addition to money, seem to be motivated to actually make a difference in women’s lives by offering them a cheaper, environmentally friendly and safer alternative to tampons.
+These companies that have been making them for years, and in addition to money, seem to be motivated to actually make a difference in women’s lives by offering them a cheaper, environmentally friendly and safer alternative to tampons.

 P & G?
 Our guess is that they are just looking to capitalize on the popularity of reusable period products in the last few years.
 Do they care about your health?
-Likely not.
+It’s uncertain.
 They most certainly don’t care about your bank account balance; this cup is one of the most expensive ones out there.

 Tampax Menstrual Cup Sizing